getify/Functional-Light-JS/manuscript/ch9.md

 This is all a fancy way of describing what we just looked at with `map(..)`.
 The `map(..)` function takes its associated value (an array) and a mapping function (the operator function), and executes the mapping function for each individual value in the array.
 Finally, it returns a new array with all the newly mapped values in it.

 Another example: a string functor would be a string plus a utility that executes some operator function across all the characters in the string, returning a new string with the processed letters.
-Consider this highly-contrived example:
+Consider this highly contrived example:

 ```js
 function uppercaseLetter(c) {